 The word algorithm has its origins in al-khwārizmī, which was the short name for the noted mathematician Muhammad ibn Mūsā al-Khwārizmī.
 In fact, the appellation of al-Khwārizmī means – ‘from Khwarizm’ (a region in western Central Asia, north of Persia).
 The Latinization of this name came to Algorismi, from which the term ‘algorismus‘ was finally derived by the 13th century, and continued in usage till the 19th century.
 The English variant ‘algorithm’ came into more popular usage after the 19th century, and it still denoted the Arabic decimal system in its earlier usage patterns.

-In an interesting note, the word ‘algebra’ also relates to Muhammad ibn Mūsā al-Khwārizmī.
+On an interesting note, the word ‘algebra’ also relates to Muhammad ibn Mūsā al-Khwārizmī.
 The 9th-century mathematician wrote the compilation known as ‘al-mukhtaṣar fī ḥisāb al-jabr wa al-muqābala‘ (in English, it can be translated as – “The Compendium on Calculation by Restoring and Balancing”).
 The phrase ‘al-jabr‘ pertained to equations, and hence its ultimate Latinization to ‘algebra’.

 ‘Cereal’ – Derived From A Roman Goddess Of Agriculture

 Perhaps one of the most commonly uttered words by parents in the mornings of the Western Hemisphere, the term ‘Cereal’, originally meaning ‘edible grain’ (as used in the early 19th century) comes from French céréale.
 The French word, in turn, originates from Ceres, the Roman counterpart to the Greek goddess Demeter.
-However, Ceres was not only the Roman goddess of agriculture but was also associated with grain crops, fertility and the general sense of ‘motherliness’.
+However, Ceres was not only the Roman goddess of agriculture but was also associated with grain crops, fertility, and the general sense of ‘motherliness’.
 And what’s more, there was an ancient Roman festival of ‘Cerealia‘ that was held for 7 days in April in honor of Ceres.

 And on the occasion (according to Ovid’s Fasti), people used to tie blazing torches to the tails of foxes, who were then ceremoniously let loose into the expansive space later known as Circus Maximus – as a symbolic punishment for the creatures’ yearly forays into Roman croplands that were sacred to Ceres. (*also check this citation).
 The festival was also marked by what can be termed as collective cos-play with Roman women dressing in white attires to mimic Ceres, who supposedly wandered through the earth in lamentation for her abducted daughter Proserpine.

-‘Check’ – Derived From A Chess Move
+‘Check’ – Derived From A Persian Term For King

 Our familiarity with the word ‘check’ generally pertains to the usage of the phrase ‘checking out’ something.
 However, the origin of the word is intrinsically tied to the game of chess.
-For example, ‘check’ in chess means “the act of directly attacking the other player’s king” (according to Cambridge Dictionary), and it originated from circa early 14th century.
+For example, ‘check’ in chess means “the act of directly attacking the other player’s king” (according to Cambridge Dictionary), and it originated from circa the early 14th century.
 The English word, taken from Old French eschequier, is derived from Vulgar Latin *scaccus, which, in turn, comes from Arabic shah, or Persian shah, meaning the king piece (shah means ruler).

 Quite intriguingly, to check oneself, suggesting the act of restraining oneself, probably also comes from the extended meaning of the check move in chess.
 To that end, the act of checking also alludes to the ‘means of detecting or preventing error’, thus making sense in the case of checking against forgery.
 Interestingly enough, it is widely believed that the word ‘cheque’ (as in bank cheques) was probably influenced by the Old French eschequier (or its English variant exchequer), thereby also suggesting its origin ties to the game of chess.
-In fact, cheque (meaning a ‘bill’) refers to a token that determines or prevents or ‘checks against’ loss or theft.
+In fact, a cheque (meaning a ‘bill’) refers to a token that determines or prevents or ‘checks against’ loss or theft.

 ‘Climate’ – Derived From Slope of Earth